renovatebot/renovate/docs/development/local-development.md

 To ensure everything is working properly on your end, you must:

 1. Install all dependencies with `pnpm install`
-1. Make a build with `pnpm build`, which should pass with no errors
+2. Make a build with `pnpm build`, which should pass with no errors
-1. Verify all tests pass and have 100% test coverage, by running `pnpm test`
+3. Verify all tests pass and have 100% test coverage, by running `pnpm test`
-1. Verify the installation by running `pnpm start`.
+4. Verify the installation by running `pnpm start`.
 You must see this error: `You must configure a GitHub personal access token`

-Do not worry about the token error for now, as you will be given instructions on how to configure the token a little later down in this document.
+Do not worry about the token error for now, as you'll be given instructions on how to configure the token a little later down in this document.

 You only need to do these steps once.

 Before you submit a pull request you should:

 1. Install newer dependencies with `pnpm install`
-1. Run the tests with `pnpm test`
+2. Run the tests with `pnpm test`

 ## Platform Account Setup